 - A2 accidents and maintenance;

-- new large-scale developments (construction) leading to long-term increases in cars and deliveries (LGV/HGV) created by new houses and employment;
+- new large-scale developments (construction traffic) leading to long-term increases in cars and deliveries (LGV/HGV);

-- Seasons in farming - collecting crops (e.g. harvesters, tractors and trailers) and delivering crops (cold stores, processing plants); and
+- seasons in farming - e.g. harvesters, tractors and trailers and delivering crops to cold stores and processing plants; and

 - brickearth excavation builds up HGV traffic levels.

-Statistics vs reality: If the whole "average daily" traffic flow of 13,140 road-users (2017) arrived at the same time, the tailback would be enormous, but the "average" would be the same..
+- If the whole "average daily" traffic flow of 13,140 (2017) arrived at the same time, the tailback would be enormous, but the "average" for the whole day would be the same.

-At the other extreme, if the 'average' number of road-users were spread evenly every hour throughout the whole 24 hours of a day (and night) you would see 13,140 divided by hours in the day (24) to give 547.5 road-users an hour (or 9 road-users a minute).
-Obviously this is as nonsensical as imagining all the traffic arriving in one continuous dolop.
+- At the other extreme, if the 'average' number of road-users were spread evenly every hour throughout the whole 24 hours of a day (and night) you would see 13,140 divided by hours in the day (24) to give 547.5 road-users an hour (or 9 road-users a minute).

 Every road has a maximum number of road-users that it can handle smoothly at any given time - this is often referred to as its "service rate".

-If the number of vehicles using a road is a lot less that the "service rate" - the traffic flows easily in both directions.
+If the number of vehicles using a road is a lot less than the "service rate" - the traffic flows easily in both directions.